Gamer-P/Traffic-Karma/README.md

 3. Load the main scene.
 4. Press **Play** in the Unity Editor.

+or use this download link to play: https://gamerdev0.itch.io/traffic-karma

 ## 🎯 Controls

 | Action | Control |